Step 4: Download the most updated Videophone Directory (as of 3/15/2021)

 Delaware has the first nationally known statewide-unified system of 104 sites, which has networked the judiciary, law enforcement agencies, Attorney General’s Office, the Public Defender’s Office, prisons, jails, juvenile detention centers, and the Board of Pardon.
 The Delaware Videophone network will continue its 20-year record of success by continuing the migration to a totally IP network, which will provide improved sound/acoustic quality, picture quality, bandwidth, and most importantly increased savings.

-Important Information: The Videophone program budget is supplemented through the courts attaching a $1.00 supplemental fee to all fines levied on traffic and criminal cases in the state.
+Delaware’s Videophone program is supported through a $1.00 supplemental fee to all fines levied on traffic and criminal cases in the state.

-Please click here for a current list of videophone sites: Videophone Listing
+Click here for a list of videophone sites: Updated Videophone Directory (as of 3/15/2021)